 News | Downloads | About Ultima IV | About U4 Part 2 | Screenshots | Links & Credits

 "Any Ultima fan OWES it to himself to download this game and play it.
-Satire aside, it truly feels like you're playing another official chapter of the Ultima series - I mean the virtues are there (corrupted though they may be), all your old friends, the map, the dungeons, the keeps, Lord British, Annon etc. I'm going to stop typing because I can't do it justice - it is GREAT."
+Satire aside, it truly feels like you're playing another official chapter of the Ultima series...
+I can't do it justice - it is GREAT."

 - from the lemon64.com forums